Horowitz Surname Meaning, History & Origin

-Horowitz Surname Genealogy
+Horowitz Surname Meaning

-Horowitz family has been one of the most illustrious rabbinic families in Jewish history.
+The Horowitz family has been one of the most illustrious rabbinic families in Jewish history.

+There have been numerous spelling variations of this surname.
 The three most to be found in America have been Horowitz, Horwitz, and Hurwitz.

-Horowitz Resources on
+Horowitz Surname Resources on

 - Horowitz Family Association